 In addition to the Dachau Concentration Camp Memorial, there are several other places in the Dachau Old Town and its immediate surroundings that bear witness to NS history.

-On April 28, 1945, the city hall was occupied by citizens of Dachau and concentration camp prisoners in the so-called Dachau Uprising.
-SS troops overpowered the insurgents.
 The former "Square of the Lindentree" was renamed in the year 1946 to "Resistance Square" (Widerstandsplatz) to commemorate the Dachau Uprising and honor those who gave their lives.

 Dachau commemorates the expulsion and murder of its Jewish citizens with two bronze plaques at the town hall.
 In connection with the anti-Semitic progroms on November 9, 1938, the last Dachau Jews had been expelled from their hometown.